 Provides information and advice for employers on paying superannuation for employees and contractors.

-Provides information about tax file numbers (TFNs) for individuals including what they are used for, how to obtain one or how to find your TFN if you already have one.
-Only one TFN is issued to you during your lifetime, even if you change your circumstances.
+Provides information about tax file numbers (TFNs) for individuals including how to get one or how to find your TFN if you already have one.
+Only one TFN is issued to you during your lifetime.

-When completing your annual tax return, you're entitled to claim deductions for some expenses that are directly related to earning your income or you may be eligible for tax offsets that reduce the amount you pay.
+Income tax is charged on income you receive, but you're entitled to claim deductions for some expenses directly related to your income.
+You may also be eligible for tax offsets that reduce the amount you pay.

 Shows the percentage of tax payable for each income bracket, for individual Australian taxpayers, for the previous and current financial years.

-Links to instructions designed to help you to complete your individual income tax return for 2014.
+Provides instructions designed to help you to complete your individual income tax return for 2016.

 If you are a foreign resident leaving Australia permanently or an Australian resident leaving before the end of the financial year, you may be eligible to lodge your tax return early.

-Medicare gives Australian residents access to health care.
-To help fund the scheme, most taxpayers pay a Medicare levy of 2.0% of their taxable income.
+To help fund Medicare, most taxpayers pay a Medicare levy of 2.0% of their taxable income.

 Provides tax information for non-profit organisations.
 Find out about setting up a non-profit organisation, gifts and fundraising, workers and volunteers, statements and returns and payments to the ATO.